Peter Camejo: Politics

 Initially, Camejo was a member of the Socialist Workers Party (SWP), a Trotskyist party.
 As a branch organizer, he sought to reorient the SWP towards the student movement.

 Camejo's first political campaign on behalf of the SWP came in 1967 when as a 27-year old he ran for mayor Berkeley, California.
 He was the SWP's nominee for President in 1976 and won 90,986 votes, or 0.1%.

 While a member of the Socialist Workers Party, Camejo wrote Racism, Revolution, Reaction, 1861-1877.
 The Rise and Fall of Radical Reconstruction, published by the party's publishing house, Pathfinder Press.
 He also met with J. Posadas.

 The SWP's policy was to turn its members into "proletarians" by having them take jobs in factories and advocate for a worker-based class struggle.
 By 1980, Camejo came to disagree with this policy in favor of democratic socialism, and the SWP expelled him.
+He led the third dissident group of the SWP and formed North Star Network in 1983.

 In 1992 Camejo committed $20,000 of his own money toward establishing the Progressive Alliance of Alameda County, an organizational effort that did not sustain itself.

 Camejo was quoted in 2002 as claiming that he was a watermelon—green on the outside but red on the inside.

 However, in January 2004 Camejo initiated the Avocado Declaration which compares Greens, to avocados.
 "An avocado is Green on the outside and Green on the inside."